-2. the variable y has probably been incorrectly typed and should have been entered as x.
+- 1. the variable x should have been assigned a value, and - the variable y has probably been incorrectly typed and should have been entered as x.

-The complete list of Watcom C/C++ diagnostic messages is presented in an appendix of this guide.
+The complete list of Open Watcom C/C++ diagnostic messages is presented in an appendix of this guide.

-3.7 Watcom C/C++ #include File Processing
+3.6 Open Watcom C/C++ #include File Processing

 When using the #include preprocessor directive, a header is identified by a sequence of characters placed between the "<" and ">" delimiters (e.g., <file>) and a source file is identified by a sequence of characters enclosed by quotation marks (e.g., "file").
-Watcom C/C++ makes a distinction between the use of "<>" or quotation marks to surround the name of the file to be included.
+Open Watcom C/C++ makes a distinction between the use of "<>" or quotation marks to surround the name of the file to be included.
 The search techniques for header files and source files are slightly different.
 Consider the following example.